ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 LangChain is a framework for developing applications powered by large language models (LLMs).
 LangChain simplifies every stage of the LLM application lifecycle
 @web_langchain_python_introduction:
-- Development: Build your applications using LangChain's open-source building blocks, components, and third-party integrations.
+- Development: Build our applications using LangChain's open-source building blocks, components, and third-party integrations.
 Use LangGraph to build stateful agents with first-class streaming and human-in-the-loop support.
-- Productionization: Use LangSmith to inspect, monitor and evaluate your chains, so that you can continuously optimize and deploy with confidence.
+- Productionization: Use LangSmith to inspect, monitor and evaluate our chains, so that we can continuously optimize and deploy with confidence.
-- Deployment: Turn your LangGraph applications into production-ready APIs and Assistants with LangGraph Cloud.
+- Deployment: Turn our LangGraph applications into production-ready APIs and Assistants with LangGraph Cloud.
 LangChain does not serve its own LLMs, but rather provides a standard interface for interacting with many different LLMs.
 To be specific, this interface is one